 In terms of nonfiction, John contributed to the best-selling National Geographic Kids book 125 True Stories of Amazing Pets.
 Other nonfiction books include a six-book series about the Revolutionary War for elementary students as well as high school-level biographies of Muhammad Ali, Elvis Presley, Jennifer Hudson, and Amelia Earhart (all published by Enslow).
 John also has written elementary-level biographies of Alexander Graham Bell (published by HarperCollins/Time for Kids), Ruth Bader Ginsburg (published by Capstone), and Abraham Lincoln and Geronimo (published by Hameray).

-He has recently written a number of books for Capstone, including books about the Lewis & Clark expedition, the 1918 flu pandemic, the Challenger disaster, the Alamo, the Civil War, first encounters between explorers and American Indians, the Northeast and Southeast regions of the United, the Pony Express, and more.
+John has written numerous books for Capstone, including books about the Lewis & Clark expedition, the 1918 flu pandemic, the Challenger disaster, the Alamo, the Civil War, the Harlem Hellfighters, Navy SEALS, the First Amendment, the Fourth Amendment, Understanding Propaganda, Unusual Medicine, Peculiar Nature, and many others.

 In 2015 John established the publishing imprint First State Press.
 Thus far, First State Press has published two titles: a picture book titled The Sound in the Basement, illustrated by Eric Hamilton, and a poetry book titled Beach Fun: Poems of Surf and Sand, illustrated with photos by award-winning photographer Lisa Goodman.